 JMIR Publications does not attempt to "blind" reviewers about the identity of the authors (single-blind review).
 Authors do not know the names of the reviewers unless they opt to sign their review and unless the paper is published, in which case the reviewer names are acknowledged at the end of an article.

 Peer Review Process

-When a manuscript is first received, the Scientific Editor, Editor in Chief or Managing Editor will decide whether the manuscript meets the formal criteria specified in the Instructions for Authors and whether it fits within the scope of the journal.
+When a manuscript is first received, the Editor-in-Chief, Scientific Editor, or their designated editor will decide whether the manuscript meets the formal criteria specified in the Instructions for Authors and whether it fits within the scope of the journal.
 When in doubt, the editor will consult other members of the Editorial Board.
-Manuscripts are then assigned to a Section Editor, who sends them to 2-4 external experts for peer review.
+Manuscripts are then assigned to an Associate Editor, who sends them to 2-4 external experts for peer review.